 Additional Features of POS Systems

-While inventory and sales are essential features of a POS system, the modern iteration comes with plenty of additional abilities, all aimed at making a store owner’s life easier.
+While inventory and sales are essential features for any good Point of Sale system, the modern iteration comes with plenty of additional abilities, all aimed at making a store owner’s life easier.

 First, the basics.
-Any POS should include an ability to track sales, registering that every item has been sold for the correct price and recording the amount of that item that remains in the inventory.
+Any point of sale system should let you track sales, registering that every item has been sold for the correct price and recording the amount of that item that remains in the inventory.
 At the end of each day, the system will have an accurate count of the store’s revenue during that period.

 Another common feature is employee tracking.
-Employees should be able to log in and out, letting the system know who is responsible for which sales.
-As an added benefit, this feature allows managers to track the hours each employee works.
+Members of your team should be able to log in and out, letting the system know who is responsible for which sales.
+As an added benefit, this feature allows you to track the hours each employee works, which can be useful for payroll purposes.

 Like the loyalty program, a gift card option can help attract and retain customers, but it also needs to be available as an option through the store's POS vendor, in order to be accepted.